-- Submit their appeal in writing to the Vice President of Finance and Operations.
-The written appeal should include: - a.
-An explanation of how they believe one of the college's financial policies has been
+- 1. Submit their appeal in writing to the Business Manager.
+The written appeal should include: - An explanation of how they believe one of the College's financial policies has been wrongly or unfairly applied; and/or - b.
+A plan to bring their account current if they are appealing suspension or dismissal for financial reasons.

-- wrongly or unfairly applied; and/or - A plan to bring their account current if they are appealing suspension or dismissal for financial reasons. - 2.
-The Vice President for Finance and Operations will consider the appeal and deliver a decision in writing within five business days. - 3.
-If the student disagrees with the decision of the Vice President for Finance and Operations, they may appeal to the Cabinet. - a.
+- 2. The Business Manager will consider the appeal and deliver a decision in writing within five business days. - 3.
+If the student disagrees with the decision of the Business Manager, they may appeal to the Cabinet. - a.
 The appeal must be in writing and clearly state the reasons for the appeal. - b.
 The Cabinet will consider the appeal and make a decision by vote. - c.
-The Vice President for Finance and Operations will abstain from the vote. - d.
-The decision of the cabinet shall be delivered in writing within five business days. - e.
+The Business Manager will abstain from the vote. - d.
+The decision of the Cabinet shall be delivered in writing within five business days. - e.
 The decision of the Cabinet shall be considered final.